boltdb/bolt/README.md

 There are also several differences between Bolt and LMDB:

-1. LMDB supports more additional features such as multi-value keys, fixed length keys, multi-key insert, direct writes, and bi-directional cursors.
-Bolt only supports basic `Get()`, `Put()`, and `Delete()` operations and unidirectional cursors.
+1. LMDB supports more additional features such as multi-value keys, fixed length keys, multi-key insert, and direct writes.
+Bolt only supports basic `Get()`, `Put()`, and `Delete()` operations and bidirectional cursors.

 2. LMDB databases can be shared between processes.
-Bolt only allows a single process to use a database at a time.
+Bolt only allows a single process access.

 3. LMDB is written in C and extremely fast.
-Bolt is written in pure Go and, while it's fast, it is not as fast as LMDB.
+Bolt is fast but not as fast as LMDB.

 4. LMDB is a more mature library and is used heavily in projects such as [OpenLDAP](http://www.openldap.org/).